 | GETC 3323 Modern Manufacturing Methods |

-A survey of modern manufacturing equipment and processes used for converting raw materials to finished products, including various methods of machining, casting and forming.
-Course also introduces composite manufacturing and more nontraditional processes and general manufacturing principles such as quality control and just-in-time and six sigma methods.
+A survey of modern manufacturing equipment and processes used for converting raw materials to finished products, including recent developments, robotics, flexible production lines, just-in-time inventorying, CAM, and quality control techniques.
 Class 3.
 Prerequisite: GETC 2313 or ENGR 2313.
 (Spring)

 | KINE Physical Activities |